-Funds for a grant may be sought/requested as a bond bill sponsored by a State Senator or Delegate or as an Administration initiative as part of the Maryland Consolidated Capital Bond Loan (MCCBL) or in the Governor's budget.
-A flow chart has been prepared to provide an overview and time line for the process used in obtaining and administering legislative grants.
-The process may at first appear to be complicated, but once the legislation is signed by the Governor, the entire process can be broken down into three steps.
+Funds for a grant may be sought/requested as a Legislative Bond Initiative sponsored by a State Senator or Delegate or as an Administration initiative as part of the Maryland Consolidated Capital Bond Loan (MCCBL) or in the Governor's budget.
+A process chart has been prepared to provide an overview for the process used in obtaining and administering legislative grants.
+The process may at first appear to be complicated, but once the legislation is signed by the Governor, the entire process can be broken down into five steps.
 A brief explanation of the process is below.

 Step Two - Submit all eligible contracts.
 This includes all contracts for matching funds (if required) as well as the ones the State is going to pay.
 You will need to contact DGS for details concerning this step.

-Step Three - The final step is receiving your payment.
-The Maryland Historical Trust must review your project prior to any payment.
+Step Four - Submit your request for payment.
 The State may pay the approved vendor directly or may reimburse your organization if you have made the payment.
-Depending on the type of State funds, you will either contact the Comptroller's Office or DGS for payment.
-Final payment will be made after you have provided the most recent photographs of the project.
+Depending upon if you have a matching or non-matching grant, you will either contact the Comptroller's Office (matching) or DGS (non-matching) for payment.

 301 West Preston Street, Baltimore, MD 21201